 The protozoan parasite Entamoeba histolytica, possibly other Entamoeba spp.

 Amebiasis is distributed worldwide, particularly in the tropics, most commonly in areas of poor sanitation.
 Long-term travelers (duration >6 months) are significantly more likely than short-term travelers (duration <1 month) to develop E. histolytica infection.
-Immigrants and refugees from these areas are also at risk.
+Recent immigrants and refugees from these areas are also at risk.
+Outbreaks among men who have sex with men have been reported.
 People at higher risk for severe disease are those who are pregnant, immunocompromised, or receiving corticosteroids; associations with diabetes and alcohol use have also been reported.

 Most patients have a gradual illness onset days or weeks after infection.
-Symptoms include cramps, watery or bloody diarrhea, and weight loss and may last several weeks.
+Symptoms include cramps, watery or bloody diarrhea, and weight loss, and may last several weeks.
 Occasionally, the parasite may spread to other organs (extraintestinal amebiasis), most commonly the liver.
-Amebic liver abscesses may be asymptomatic, but most patients present with fever and right upper quadrant abdominal pain, usually in the absence of diarrhea.
+Amebic liver abscesses may be asymptomatic, but most patients present with fever, right upper quadrant abdominal pain, and weight loss, usually in the absence of diarrhea.
+Men are at higher risk of developing amebic liver abscess than are women for reasons not fully understood.

 Microscopy does not distinguish between E. histolytica (known to be pathogenic), E. bangladeshi, E. dispar, and E. moshkovskii.
-E. dispar and E. moshkovskii have historically been considered non-pathogenic, but evidence is mounting that E. moshkovskii can cause illness; E. bangladeshi has only recently been identified, so its pathogenic potential is not well understood.
-More specific tests such as EIA or PCR are needed to confirm the diagnosis of E. histolytica.
+E. dispar and E. moshkovskii have historically been considered nonpathogenic, but evidence is mounting that E. moshkovskii can cause illness; E. bangladeshi has only recently been identified, so its pathogenic potential is not well understood.
+More specific tests such as enzyme immunoassay or PCR are needed to confirm the diagnosis of E. histolytica.
 Additionally, serologic tests can help diagnose extraintestinal amebiasis.

 Choudhuri G, Rangan M. Amebic infection in humans.
 Indian J Gastroenterol.
 2012 Jul;31(4):153–62.